Christmas across Europe: Carp in your bathtub and other Czech traditionsComments

 In the days beforehand, you would have visited one of the thousands of carp sellers that line the streets of the country.

-For the traditional-minded, you would have bought your carp alive and kept it in the bathtub until December 24th.
+For the traditionally minded, you would have bought your carp alive and kept it in the bathtub until 24 December.

 For the more squeamish, the carp seller would kill and skin it for you.

-After dinner, the family takes turns to cut open an apple.
+After dinner, the family takes turns cutting open an apple.
 If the core shows a star, it means there will be a birth next year; a cross signifies a death.

 Then comes the presents.
 But instead of being brought by a red-garbed Santa Claus or a variant of Saint Nicolas, Czech children eagerly await their gifts delivered by Baby Jesus (Ježíšek).

-For some families, the Baby Jesus also brings the Christmas tree, which is erected by parents on December 24th evening.
+For some families, the Baby Jesus also brings the Christmas tree, which is erected by parents on the evening of 24 December.

-The next day, St. Stephen’s Day sees more of the same and (in pre-pandemic days) door-to-door carolling, as well as unbroken repeats of famed fairy-tale movies, including the ever-popular The Proud Princess.
+The next day, St. Stephen’s Day sees more of the same and door-to-door carolling, as well as unbroken repeats of famed fairy-tale movies, including the ever-popular The Proud Princess.

 Every country’s Christmas traditions are a mixture of both the local and global, and since the late 2000s, numerous Czech civic-society groups have campaigned each winter period to keep Santa Claus -- and other Anglo-Saxon customs -- away from the minds of Czech children.